Dylonni/42_push_swap/README.md

 ```

 ## Output
-The result should look like this
+The result should in the terminal look like this, these are the commands that have been executed to sort the given list above

 ```bash
 pb